This function represents graphical the flows of a spatial interaction model, in different direct or aggregated forms.

 specifies whether the graphical representation is based on location positions (

-cut off limit for inclusion of a segment in the full flow matrix representation with
+cut off limit for inclusion of a graphical primitive when

 additional parameters, see details